USCqserver/HOQSTTutorials.jl/markdown/introduction/03-polaron_transformed_redfield.md

 $$\Lambda_i(t)=\Delta^2 \int_0^{t} K(t-\tau)U(t,\tau) \sigma_j U^\dagger(t,\tau) \mathrm{d}\tau \ .$$

-From above equations, it is clear that the following steps are needed to define an annealing process in polaron frame:
+From the above equations, it is clear that the following steps are needed to define an annealing process in the polaron frame:
 1. define a new Hamiltonian $H = \epsilon σ_z$;
 2. define new coupling operators $\sigma_-$ and $\sigma_+$;
 3. define new correlated bath with two-point correlation $K_{i,j}(t_1, t_2)$;

-The following code block illustrates how these can be done in OSQAT
+The following code block illustrates how these can be done in HOQST:

 ```julia
     # assume ϵ = 1